 Product management is a balance of art and science.
 While you can be highly scientific in measuring particular metrics, you still need to make subjective decisions on what a good north star metric should be.

 A good north star metric helps you focus.
 Therefore, it needs to be a critical, measurable, and actionable metric that you can align your team on.

-In our next article, we’ll discuss how to use counter metrics to ensure that you’re still taking care of what matters and that you’re not taking detrimental shortcuts.
+In our next article, we’ll discuss how to use counter metrics to ensure that you’re still taking of what matters and that you’re not taking detrimental shortcuts.

 Have thoughts that you'd like to contribute around north star metrics?
 Chat with other product managers around the world in our PMHQ Community!